saravanan-nichi-in/telenet_hinanjo_web_fe_nextjs/README.md

-Telenet : project that is developed using Next.js. (https://nextjs.org/).
+# Telenet

+It's Web Application which is developed using Next.js. (https://nextjs.org/), to handle evacuation centers through different roles ( Admin, Staff & User ) & responsibilities

 # ReactJS

-React is an open-source JavaScript library used for building user interfaces and UI components.
+React is an open-source JavaScript library used for building user interfaces and UI components
 # NextJS

-Next.js is a popular open-source framework/extension built on top of React that is used for building server-rendered React applications and static websites.
+Next.js is a popular open-source framework/extension built on top of React that is used for building server-rendered React applications and static websites

-# Web Application

-Web application for handle different roles ( Admin, Staff & User ) & other responsibilities

 # Project Structure
     .